Lansdowne House: History

 It was designed by Robert Adam as a house for John Stuart, 3rd Earl of Bute but in 1763 he sold it (one year into its building) to William Petty, 2nd Earl of Shelburne (both men became Prime Minister); the structure was finished in 1768.
 Adam commissioned the local sculptor Thomas Carter the Younger to carve the chimney-pieces of his design.
 Shelburne retained Adam until 1771, when his wife died, with parts of the decoration still incomplete.
 George Dance the Younger (in the 1790s of George III's reign) and Robert Smirke (at the end of his associated Regency) worked on the house.

 From 1763 to 1929, it belonged to the seniormost branch of the Petty-FitzMaurice family, elevated from 1784 to a high peerage, as Marquesses of Lansdowne.
 In 1931, the house, in compensation seeing its extension built to the south-west, saw half of its greater original wing, the east wing, demolished to allow the street Fitzmaurice Place to be built.
 Since 1935, the residue accommodates the Lansdowne Club.

+Winston Churchill commented that in Victorian and Edwardian London, "glittering parties at Lansdowne House, Devonshire House or Stafford House (Lancaster House) comprised all the elements which made a gay and splendid social circle in close relation to the business of Parliament, the hierarchies of the Army and Navy, and the policy of the State".

 Its front private garden exceeded its building's footprint but was subject to another's restrictive covenants.
 Its main front lay further forward and was a garden front to this green expanse (between Berkeley Square and Devonshire House's gardens).
 This conservation guaranteed for Devonshire House on Piccadilly open aspects (greenery-covered land save for discreet fences/railings) up to and including all of Berkeley Square.
 These reasons are set out in the Square's article.

-In 2022, Blackstone finalized an agreement to redevelop Lansdowne House as its European headquarters.
-Prime Minister Liz Truss called the agreement "a resounding vote of confidence in the United Kingdom as Europe’s leading financial centre."
+In 2022, Blackstone finalized an agreement to redevelop Lansdowne House (the namesake office block at 57 Berkeley Square, opposite the Lansdowne Club; see dispersal of name below) as its European headquarters.
+Prime Minister Liz Truss called the agreement "a resounding vote of confidence in the United Kingdom as Europe's leading financial centre."